Australian native police: Further expansion in the 1870s

-Far North Queensland & Torres Strait
+Far North Queensland and Torres Strait

-In 1872, in the far north of the colony sub-Inspectors Robert Arthur Johnstone and Richard Crompton undertook a sweeping search of Hinchinbrook Island and surrounding islets, in response to the alleged murders of two fishermen.
+In 1872, in the far north of the colony, sub-Inspectors Robert Arthur Johnstone and Richard Crompton undertook a sweeping search of Hinchinbrook Island and surrounding islets, in response to the alleged murder of two fishermen.

-Also that year, allegations that Johnstone conducted massacres along the coast north of Cardwell during reprisal raids for the killing of the captain of a shipwrecked vessel Maria were raised in parliament by the Queensland Premier Arthur Hunter Palmer, to which he emphatically denied.
-Johnstone also prevented a number of Aboriginal people near the Whyandot station from helping shephards lambing.
-Johnstone and his troopers allegedly committed numerous massacres at various places along the coast following the killing of whites at Green Island and during the 1873 North Queensland exploratory expedition led by George Elphinstone Dalrymple.
-In the Cumberland Islands, sub-Inspector George Nowlan led his troopers in a dispersal against the Ngaro people living on Whitsunday Island after they hijacked and burnt the Louisa Maria schooner.
-The Ngaro who survived fled in canoes to the mainland near Mackay and were further pursued by Sgt Graham and his troopers.
+Also that year, allegations that Johnstone conducted massacres along the coast north of Cardwell, during reprisal raids for the killing of the captain of a shipwrecked vessel Maria, were raised in parliament by the Queensland Premier Arthur Hunter Palmer, who emphatically denied the accusation.
+Johnstone also prevented a number of Aboriginal people near the Whyandot station from helping shepherds lambing.
+Johnstone and his troopers allegedly committed numerous massacres at various places along the coast following the killing of Whites at Green Island and during the 1873 North Queensland exploratory expedition led by George Elphinstone Dalrymple.

+In the Cumberland Islands, sub-Inspector George Nowlan led his troopers in a dispersal action against the Ngaro people living on Whitsunday Island after they hijacked and burnt the Louisa Maria schooner.
+The Ngaro who survived the action fled in canoes to the mainland near Mackay and were further pursued by Sergeant Graham and his troopers.

-Further north at Somerset on the tip of the Cape York Peninsula, officer Frank Jardine, who had previously murdered many Aboriginal people as a drover, led his troopers in massacres against the mainland Yadhaykenu people and the Kaurareg people of the Torres Strait after the crew of a ship were murdered by other people.
+Further north, at Somerset on the tip of the Cape York Peninsula, officer Frank Jardine, who had previously murdered many Aboriginal people as a drover, led his troopers in massacres against the mainland Yadhaykenu people, and the Kaurareg people of the Torres Strait, after the crew of a ship were murdered by other people.
 In 1875, sub-Inspector H. M. Chester even managed to lead his troops in a number of pillaging raids of native villages along the Fly River as part of Luigi D'Albertis' journey to the uncolonised southern New Guinea region.

-At this time the northern goldfields at Palmer River, Cape River, Hodgkinson River and the Normanby River opened up, causing a massive influx of prospectors and miners.
-Native Police camps were quickly established in these areas to punish unreservedly any Aboriginal resistance.
-Sub-Inspectors Alexander Douglas-Douglas, Aulaire Morisset, George Townsend, Lionel Tower, Tom Coward and Stanhope O'Connor amongst others, conducted regular "dispersals" throughout the 1870s at these sites.
-In an 1876 first-hand description of one of these Native Police dispersals, Palmer River prospector Arthur Ashwin writes:
+At that time the northern goldfields at Palmer River, Cape River, Hodgkinson River and the Normanby River opened up, causing a massive influx of prospectors and miners.
+Native Police camps were quickly established in those areas to unreservedly punish any Aboriginal resistance.
+Sub-Inspectors Alexander Douglas-Douglas, Aulaire Morisset, George Townsend, Lionel Tower, Tom Coward and Stanhope O'Connor, amongst others, conducted regular "dispersals" throughout the 1870s at the sites.
+In an 1876 first-hand description of one of these Native Police dispersals, Palmer River prospector Arthur Ashwin wrote: